Is Indonesia Worth Visiting? Everything You Need to Know

 Personal Safety: Indonesia is relatively safe for tourists.
 Violent crimes against tourists are rare, but petty theft and scams can occur, especially in crowded tourist areas.

 Health and Hygiene: Be mindful of food and water hygiene to avoid traveler’s diarrhea or food-related illnesses.
-We would recommend drinking bottled water.
+We would recommend drinking bottled water in Indonesia.

-Transportation Safety: Be cautious when using local transportation, and ensure that boat operators adhere to safety standards.
-Traveling between the islands and the mainland typically involves boat transfers, so use reputable services.
+Transportation Safety: Be cautious when using local transportation in Indonesia, and ensure that boat operators adhere to safety standards.
+Traveling between the islands and the mainland typically involves boat transfers, so it is best to use reputable services – read the reviews!!

-Cultural Sensitivities: Respect local customs, traditions, and cultural practices.
+Cultural Sensitivities: Respect local customs, traditions, and cultural practices in Indonesia.
 Dress modestly when visiting temples or religious sites and remove shoes before entering sacred places.

 Cultural respect during your Thailand/Indonesia Holiday – The Best Advice Happy Irish Wanderers

-Scams: Be cautious of scams, particularly in tourist areas.
-Common scams include tuk-tuk scams, ATM card skimming, giving back incorrect change in shops/restaurants and even currency exchange businesses.
+Scams: Be cautious of scams in Indonesia, particularly in tourist areas.
+Common scams include tuk-tuk scams, ATM card skimming, giving back incorrect change in shops/restaurants, and even currency exchange businesses.

 Natural Disasters: Indonesia, situated in the Ring of Fire, experiences seismic and volcanic activity.
 While the country faces natural disaster risks, these are not constant.
 Travelers should stay informed, follow government alerts, and be prepared.
 Many popular tourist destinations have safety measures in place, and millions of tourists visit Indonesia safely each year.